-At Gordano School, we want our students to develop the secure knowledge and skills to equip them to play their part in society and live fulfilled and successful lives.
+At Gordano School, we want our students to develop the secure knowledge and skills they need to equip them, to play their part in society and live fulfilled and successful lives.
 As such, our primary ambition is to implement an exciting and engaging curriculum that develops lifelong learners and enables students to reach successful and fulfilling destinations after their school careers – both immediately and in later life.

 We pride ourselves on our broad curriculum, our extensive extra-curricular offer, our expert teachers and our challenging lessons.
 You can see more about what our Key Stage 3 students will be studying below, as well as our Curriculum Rationale, which gives a detailed overview of our curriculum.
 If you have any questions about our curriculum, contact Lisa Webber on email@example.com.

 The SEND/Student Support Faculty